-While up North recently, I came across some caribou that had large antlers.
+While up North recently, I came across some caribou with large antlers.
 I was told they were female, which surprised me as I thought only male deer grew antlers.

 Why Do Deer Grow Antlers?

 To Attract A Mate

 Males use their antlers for sparring with each other.
 They will also use their antlers as weapons to establish their dominance and compete for a female mate.

 They also use antlers to rub against trees to show off their dominance.
-Males with the largest antlers are more likely to achieve the highest fertilization success and will obtain mates due to their competitiveness.
+Males with giant antlers are more likely to achieve the highest fertilization success and will obtain mates due to their competitiveness.

-It is unknown whether this is due to the result of the display, male to male fighting, or due to the antler’s size and shape as this changes with some species.
+It is unknown whether this is due to the result of the display, male-to-male fighting, or the antler’s size and shape, as this changes with some species.

-The antlers are useful to protect deer against predators and other deer.
+The antlers help protect deer against predators and other deer.

-Sometimes when fighting other deer, the antlers can lock themselves together, causing the deer to starve to death.
+Sometimes when fighting other deer, the antlers can lock themselves together, causing them to starve.

-Deer do not eat meat and are herbivores eating fruits, nuts, and acorns.
+Deer do not eat meat; herbivores eat fruits, nuts, and acorns.

 The antlers can be used to knock down fruit from trees.
-They also use their antlers to knock down acorns and nuts when in season.
+They also use their antlers to knock down acorns and nuts in season.

 Deer become hot in the summer, so they use their antlers in various ways to help them cool down and relax.

 Deer use their antlers to create depressions in the mud or dirt, allowing them to lie down, relax, and keep insects off.

 How does A Deer Grow Antlers?

-The antlers grow from two base points on top of the deer’s head.
+The antlers grow from two base points on the deer’s head.
 These two points are called pedicles, and the antlers are bone tissue structures.

 The velvet, a soft tissue, covers the antlers and feeds nutrients to the growing structure.
-The velvet contains arteries and veins, which are used to feed the nutrients.
+The velvet contains arteries and veins, which provide nutrients.